nhgritctran/PheTK/README.md

 pip install phetk --upgrade
 ```

-Users can also specify a version, e.g., for the last stable version of version 0.1
+Users can also specify a version, e.g., for the last stable version of version 0.1:
-(note use "PheTK" instead of "phetk" for version 0.1):

 ```
-pip install PheTK==0.1.47
+pip install phetk==0.1.47
 ```

 To check current installed version: